A collaboration between Massive Change Network and UNSW Sydney

 The Wicked Collective invited students and staff from the Faculty of Arts, Design and Architecture (ADA) to submit creative responses and interventions to the wicked problem of Climate Change.
 The selected works all relate to one or more of the United Nations Sustainable Development Goals, and were created since the formation of ADA in 2020.

-The Innovation Hub is an interdisciplinary problem-solving initiative at the heart of UNSW’s largest and most diverse faculty, the Faculty of Arts, Design & Architecture (ADA).
+The Innovation Hub is an interdisciplinary problem-solving initiative at the heart of UNSW’s most diverse faculty, the Faculty of Arts, Design & Architecture (ADA).
 Established in 2021, the ADA Innovation Hub brings together our unique mix of expert knowledge from across six schools, six research centres, and multiple other labs, studios and galleries to solve problems, respond to opportunities, and facilitate positive change.

-Each year the Innovation Hub undertakes a selection of projects proposed by our students, staff, industry, or community partners, and is led by Carly Vickers.
+Each year the Innovation Hub undertakes a selection of projects proposed by our students, staff, industry, or community partners, and is led by Dr Carly Vickers.
 Through carefully curated interdisciplinary teams of ADA staff and students we work inclusively and collaboratively to find creative solutions to the diverse and complex issues of our time.